 Thanks to the help and work of many people over the years, I’ve had the opportunity to speak about Appalachian issues all across the nation, connecting our region with other impacted communities.
-I’ve found that as much as I enjoy writing, public outreach through lectures, seminars, and panels, especially those that allow for extensive discussions with audience members, provides a equitable opportunity to exchange knowledge.
-Finding common ground is the most important thing we can do.
+As much as I enjoy writing, public outreach through lectures, seminars, and panels, especially those that allow for extensive discussions with audience members, provides the best opportunity for knowledge exchange.
+Finding common ground is the most important thing we can do as political polarization divides our country.
 It is the first step toward a just transition, not just in Appalachia, but every community impacted by environmental injustice, be it resource extraction, manufacturing, or climate change.

 If you are interested in having me lecture, or join your panel, please contact me using the form below or by contacting Outspoken.